 A huge thank you to you and your team for your expertise, persistence and care in resolving my legal issues.
 As legal issues inevitably involve the unexpected and often times significant delays, your strategic and personal approach always made me feel that I was in absolutely “the best hands.”
 A Former Client

-Ms. Wiitala began at Sanford Heisler Sharp as a law clerk in September 2015.
-While at Pace Law School, Ms. Wiitala served as Editor-in-Chief of Pace Law Review.
-Prior to that, Ms. Wiitala was a judicial extern for the Honorable Edgardo Ramos in the U.S. District Court for the Southern District of New York.
-She also worked as a Summer Associate at Havkins, Rosenfeld, Ritzert, & Varialle and interned in the Litigation Bureau at the Office of the Attorney General of the State of New York.
+Nicole began at Sanford Heisler Sharp as a law clerk in September 2015.
+While at Pace Law School, Nicole served as Editor-in-Chief of Pace Law Review.
+She worked as a judicial extern for the Honorable Edgardo Ramos in the U.S. District Court for the Southern District of New York and interned in the Litigation Bureau at the Office of the Attorney General of the State of New York.

 - J.D., Pace University School of Law, 2016, cum laude